dar5hak/dar5hak.github.io/content/old/how-to-write-unfancy-web-apps.md

 >"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
 >
->— Antoine de Saint-Exupery, French writer
+>— Antoine de Saint-Exupéry, French writer

 #### Update